acrolinx/acrolinx-coding-guidance/topics/test-sidebar.md

 ##### (0) Sidebar Has Correct Dimensions - Width = 300, Height >= 300 Width: 314, Height: 501

-Test if size of container is correct.
+Test if the size of container is correct.

 ##### (1) Initialized

-Test if Sidebar was initialized correctly - if initialization is implemented wrongly, it could vary the test becomes green depending on timing.
+Test if the Sidebar was initialized correctly - if initialization is implemented wrongly, it could vary the test becomes green depending on timing.
 If it's done correctly, the test should be green each time.

 ##### (2) `requestGlobalCheck` Returns Text

-Test if at least something is returned if "check" button is pressed.
+Test if at least something is returned if the "check" button is pressed.

 ##### (3) Check Selection Is Enabled